Nasal Wash Treatment

 With any technique, the saltwater solution may get into the mouth during the nasal wash and leave a salty taste.
 You may want to rinse the mouth with water after the nasal wash.

-You must thoroughly clean the equipment used for a nasal wash to prevent the growth of bacteria.
+To prevent the growth of bacteria, you must thoroughly clean the equipment used for a nasal wash.
 It is important for each family member to have his/her own bulb syringe or nasal adaptor.

-This information has been approved by Ann Mullen, RN, MS, AE-C (February 2012).
+This information has been approved by Ann Mullen, RN, MSN, AE-C (February 2012).